cypress-io/cypress-documentation/source/api/commands/route2.md

 ### Modify request

-Before a request gets passed through, we can modify the request.
-The `response` function accepts the request object as a parameter.
+Before a request gets sent to the actual endpoint, we can modify the request.
+The supplied `RouteHandler` callback receives the request object as a parameter.

 You can also (optionally) add a simulated {% urlHash 'delay' Simulate-delay %} or {% urlHash 'throttle' Simulate-throttle %} on the request to be sent out.